Skip to main content

 Camarão Nacional

-Giant prawns grilled or sautéed with butter, garlic, peri-peri, and beer, showcasing the country's exceptional seafood.
-Mozambique's coastline provides some of the world's best prawns, typically prepared simply to let their natural sweetness shine through.
+Giant prawns grilled or sautéed with butter, garlic, peri-peri and beer.
+Mozambique's coast turns out some of the best prawns anywhere, and cooks keep it simple so the natural sweetness comes through.

 Caril de Camarão